 - Roasted vegetables: Roasted vegetables such as asparagus, broccoli, or Brussels sprouts add a healthy and flavorful touch to any meal.
 Roast them with olive oil, salt, and pepper for a simple and delicious side.

-- Grilled or sautéed mushrooms: Mushrooms have a rich and savory flavor that pairs well with shrimp scampi.
-Cook them in a skillet with butter, garlic, and a splash of white wine for extra flavor.
+- Grilled or sautรฉed mushrooms: Mushrooms have a rich and savory flavor that pairs well with shrimp scampi.
+Cook them in a skillet on medium-low heat with butter, fresh garlic cloves, and a splash of white wine for extra flavor.

 - Tomato and cucumber salad: A light and refreshing side dish that adds a fresh contrast to the richness of the shrimp scampi.
 Toss diced tomatoes and cucumbers with red onion, olive oil, and vinegar.